ohnotnow/eigenradio/README.md

 A command-line Internet radio player written in Python.
 Eigenradio parses M3U or Icecast XML playlists, randomly selects a working stream, plays it via VLC, and crossfades between stations with static-noise filler as a faux 'retune the radio'.

+Named in memory of the MIT 'Eigenradio' site from years gone past.

 ## Features
 - Supports M3U (`.m3u`) playlists and Icecast XML files
 - Random station selection with automatic health checks